 There was no radio, access to a newspaper, and I’ve already spoken about the absence of a telephone, electricity,** running water, and indoor plumbing.
 There was no motorized vehicle until 1949.
 He refused offers from benevolent church members for assistance in obtaining what most people considered, essential needs.

 When the subject of the Depression came up, as it often did, and bemoaned by those who had been more fortunate than we, Daddy was fond of saying, “What Depression, that’s the way we lived normally?”
-Imagine what it might have been like, had he not inherited a house and farm.
+Imagine what it might have been like, had he not inherited the house and farm.

 When I was about five or six, Daddy got a seasonal job (October to March) with the Miss.
 Dept. of Forestry as a fire lookout.
 Atop the twelve-story-high tower, he occupied the 7 x 7-foot structure where he used binoculars for spotting smoke and his map for reporting the coordinates via his two-way Motorola™, call sign KKD-774.